Need to talk? Call 1800 882 436.

 • energy drinks

-Some prescription and over-the-counter medications have caffeine.
-Most commonly, medications for coughs and colds, headaches and some slimming medications have caffeine.
+Some prescription and over-the-counter medicines contain caffeine, including medicines for coughs and colds, headaches and some slimming medicines.

-Its best to speak to your doctor or pharmacist before taking any medication or supplements while pregnant or breastfeeding.
+It’s best to speak to your doctor or pharmacist before taking any medicine or supplements while pregnant or breastfeeding.

 How much caffeine is safe during pregnancy and breastfeeding?

-The recommended maximum amount of caffeine you should have during pregnancy and breastfeeding is 200mg per day (in total).
+The maximum amount of caffeine recommended during pregnancy and breastfeeding is 200mg per day (in total).

 Caffeine chart